Fast Sampling for Bayesian Max-Margin Models: Experiments

 \section{Experiments}

-We now empirically show how our stochastic subgradient sampling methods work on two Bayesian max-margin models, namely Bayesian linear SVMs~\cite{vapnik2000nature} and Bayesian mixture of SVMs~\cite{zhu2011infinite}.
-Our results demonstrate that stochastic subgradient MCMC can achieve great improvement on time efficiency while still getting accurate posterior samples.
+We now implement our stochastic subgradient MCMC on various Bayesian max-margin models, including the basic Bayesian linear SVM and two sophisticated Bayesian max-margin models with latent variables (GiSVM and Gibbs MedLDA).
+Our results demonstrate that stochastic subgradient MCMC can achieve great improvement on time efficiency and meanwhile still generating accurate posterior samples.

+All experiments are done on a desktop computer with single-core rate up to 3.0GHz.
+The stepsize parameter at iteration t decays via $h_{t}=h_{0}*(1+t/b)^{-\gamma}$.
+Normally, we set $b=1$ for SVM classifier $\eta$ and $b=100$ for topic-word parameter $\Phi$.
+We choose $h_0$ and $\gamma$ via a grid search.
+Furthermore, the AdaGrad stepsizes are considered for stochastic subgradient Langevin dynamics method.